With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Northwest Human Services West Salem Clinic Mental Health is a mental health treatment center in Polk County, OR, located at 1245 Edgewater Street Nw, 97304 zip code area.
 Northwest Human Services West Salem Clinic Mental Health provides outpatient treatment.
-Northwest Human Services West Salem Clinic Mental Health offers individual psychotherapy, couples/family therapy and trauma therapy to seniors 65 or older, young adults and children / adolescents.
-Northwest Human Services West Salem Clinic Mental Health also supports people with serious mental illness, LGBT and people with PTSD.
+Northwest Human Services West Salem Clinic Mental Health offers group therapy, behavior modification and couples/family therapy to children / adolescents, adults and seniors 65 or older.
+Northwest Human Services West Salem Clinic Mental Health also supports people with trauma, people with PTSD and people with serious mental illness.
 Additional services at Northwest Human Services West Salem Clinic Mental Health consist of suicide prevention services and case management.

-Learn MoreMarion County Health And Human Services Adult Behavioral Health Services is a mental health facility in Marion County, OR, located at 2045 Silverton Road Ne, Suite B, 97301.
-Marion County Health And Human Services Adult Behavioral Health Services provides telemedicine/telehealth and outpatient treatment.
-Marion County Health And Human Services Adult Behavioral Health Services provides dialectical behavior therapy, cognitive behavioral therapy and activity therapy to adults, seniors 65 or older and young adults.
-Marion County Health And Human Services Adult Behavioral Health Services also supports seniors or older adults, people requiring dual diagnosis treatment and people with serious mental illness.
-Some other services available at Marion County Health And Human Services Adult Behavioral Health Services include housing services, mentoring/peer support/consumer-run services and supported employment.
+Learn MoreMarion County Health And Human Services Adult Behavioral Health Services is one of mental health facilities in Marion County, Oregon, located at 2045 Silverton Road Ne, Suite B, 97301 zip code.
+Marion County Health And Human Services Adult Behavioral Health Services provides outpatient treatment and telemedicine/telehealth.
+Marion County Health And Human Services Adult Behavioral Health Services provides couples/family therapy, behavior modification and activity therapy to seniors 65 or older, young adults and adults.
+Marion County Health And Human Services Adult Behavioral Health Services also supports seniors or older adults, people with serious mental illness and people with PTSD.
+Additional services provided at Marion County Health And Human Services Adult Behavioral Health Services include court-ordered outpatient treatment, housing services and mentoring/peer support/consumer-run services.

-Learn MoreSalem Health Psychiatric Medicine Center is a mental health clinic in Marion County, OR, located at 1127 Oak Street Se, 97309.
+Learn MoreSalem Health Psychiatric Medicine Center is a mental health facility in Marion County, OR, located at 1127 Oak Street Se, 97309.
 Salem Health Psychiatric Medicine Center provides hospital inpatient treatment.
-Salem Health Psychiatric Medicine Center offers activity therapy, behavior modification and dialectical behavior therapy to young adults, seniors 65 or older and adults.
+Salem Health Psychiatric Medicine Center provides psychotropic medication, dialectical behavior therapy and cognitive behavioral therapy to adults, seniors 65 or older and young adults.
 Salem Health Psychiatric Medicine Center also supports people with serious mental illness.
-Additional services offered at Salem Health Psychiatric Medicine Center include chronic disease/illness management, illness management and recovery and suicide prevention services.
+Some other services available at Salem Health Psychiatric Medicine Center include illness management and recovery, diet and exercise counseling and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.